mbourgey/EBI_cancer_workshop_CNV/README.md

 ```
 This output has one line for each position in the BAMs and includes information on the position, depths, allele frequencies, zygosity, GC in the location.

-**Note that since many projects might already have been processed with VarScan2, it can be convenient to be able to import such results.
+**Note: since many projects might already have been processed with VarScan2, it can be convenient to be able to import such results.
 For this purpose a simple function is provided within the R package, to convert the output of the somatic and copynumber programs of the VarScan2 suite into the seqz format.**

 ## Exploring the seqz file and depth ratio normalization details